ucan-wg/delegation/README.md

 ## 5.3 Condition Attenuation

-The Condition array MAY be empty (which is equivelant to saying "with no other conditions").
+The Condition array MAY be empty (which is equivalent to saying "with no other conditions").
 Delegations MUST otherwise only append more Conditions, and recapitulate the existing ones verbatim.
 Here are some abstract examples:

 | Proof Conditions     | Delegated Conditions | Is Valid? | Comment                                                    |
 |----------------------|----------------------|-----------|------------------------------------------------------------|